 Preferred Provider Plan Members

-Summary of Nongroup Members by Plan & County of Residence
+Summary of Nongroup Members by Plan and County of Residence

 Guaranteed issue nongroup membership by age by county:

 Total Single and All Other Subscribers and Dependents

 HMO Plan Members Single and All Other Subscribers and Dependents

 Medical Plan Members Single and All Other Subscribers and Dependents